davidjohnbaker1/davidjohnbaker/content/authors/admin/_index.md

 ---

 David John Baker is a music researcher and educator passionate about questions at the intersection of music and science.
-His research looks to understand how computational musicology and cognitive psychology can explore how music be can used to learn about how people think.

-He formerly worked as [Lead Instructor of Data Science](https://www.linkedin.com/in/david-john-baker-phd/) at Flatiron School in London, England.
+His research research focuses on how tools from cognitive psychology and computational musicology can help understand cognition in ways only possible with music.

+He currently works in the Computing Department at Goldsmiths, University of London as a Senior Research Associate on the TROMPA project.
-Prior to working at Flatiron, he worked both on music industry projects as a data scientist and has volunteered in the charity sector.
+Prior to this role he has worked in data science education, on music industry projects, and has volunteered in the charity sector.

-> This website is currently being migrated to a new version, so please excuse any mess you find while I update!